magore/hp85disk/README.md

 ## Configuring the serial communication program
   * With the hp85disk attached via USB cable to your desktop
-  * Open you favourite serial terminal emulator
+  * Open you favorite serial terminal emulator
     * Set BAUD rate to 115200
     * Set 8 Data bits NO parity
     * Set flow control to NONE